 Their vision is to offer every woman in Greece information on breast cancer prevention and early detection and full psychosocial support to every woman who deals with breast cancer.
 Alma Zois provides many services including organized peer support, psychosocial support to breast cancer patients and their families, breast cancer awareness campaigns and advocacy campaigns for the breast cancer patient's rights.

-The 4th annual Greece Race for the Cure®, a collaboration between Alma Zois and Susan G Komen for the Cure®, will take place in Athens on September 30, 2012.
+The 5th annual Greece Race for the Cure®, a collaboration between Alma Zois and Susan G Komen ®, will take place in Athens, September 29, 2013.
 For more information about participating in this Race or supporting Alma Zois, please visit www.almazois.gr/race.

-Bosnia & Herzegovina - Established in 1995, the Women's Health Empowerment Program (WHEP) is an innovative overseas public education movement that encourages the early detection of breast cancer—when it is treated more easily.
-WHEP is a partnership between the American Jewish Joint Distribution Committee (JDC), an overseas humanitarian aid organization that works in over 70 countries and Susan G. Komen for the Cure®.
+Bosnia & Herzegovina: Established in 1995, the Women's Health Empowerment Program (WHEP) is an innovative overseas public education movement that encourages the early detection of breast cancer—when it is treated more easily.
+WHEP is a partnership between the American Jewish Joint Distribution Committee (JDC), an overseas humanitarian aid organization that works in over 70 countries and Susan G. Komen ®.
 WHEP was re-launched in Bosnia & Herzegovina in 2004 through this partnership.
 The Program builds leadership, creates new services (such as support groups and hotlines), strengthens doctor-patient communication, and facilitates partnerships among government agencies, NGOs and the medical and health community.

-The 5th annual Bosnia & Herzegovina Race for the Cure®, a collaboration between JDC and Susan G Komen for the Cure, will take place in Sarajevo on September 29, 2012.
-For more information about participating in this Race please visit www.whep-bh.com/raceforthecure.php.
+The 6th annual Bosnia & Herzegovina Race for the Cure®, a collaboration between JDC and Susan G Komen, will take place in Sarajevo on October 5, 2013.
 To support the Race financially, please visit https://www.jdc.org/donation/donate.aspx?type=RFTC and view the information under "Breast Cancer Survival Program".